ajmeese7/galley-calls/README.md

 To start up the Express server, run `npm run devstart`.
 This will start it with Nodemon, so the server will automatically restart whenever you make changes to important files.
 You can view it at `localhost:5000`.

+To start a local Postgres server, run `psql postgresql://[user[:password]@][netloc][:port][/dbname]`, filling in your server's information where appropriate.
+If you want to

+### Wishlist
+- It would be ideal if the audio file was transcribed and sent as text, instead of as a `.wav` file like the current implementation.